tera-alkahest/alkahest/Alkahest.Parser/README.md

 The `--backend` option can be given to specify which packet serialization backend should be used. `reflection` (default) will use the reflection-based backend which has fast startup time but is slower for very large files.
-`compiler` will use the JIT-compiling backend which has slower startup but is significantly faster on very large files.
+`compiler` will use the runtime-compiling backend which has slower startup but is significantly faster on very large files.
 Note that the `compiler` backend does not include some of the sanity checks that `reflection` does.

 The `--roundtrips` option specifies how many times packets should be deserialized and reserialized during parsing.
 The default is zero.
 This option